aznxluvlyguy4u/wiki1/Deploy to different environments.md

 - Rename the file: `serverless-template-dev.yml` back to `serverless.yml`

-- Set in the build.gradle, variable back to stageToDeployTo = "staging"
+- Set in the build.gradle, variable back to stageToDeployTo = "dev"

 ### Deploy to Production